mem48/geocompr/main.md

 world8 = select(world, name_long, continent)
 ```

-The `pull()`function retrieves a variable by its name or position and returns a vector:
+`pull()` retrieves a single variable by name or position and returns a vector:

 ```r